-So you’ve successfully created your first gig, congrats!
-Now it’s time to learn more about hiring, managing, and paying your workers.
+So you’ve successfully created your first Shift Gig, congrats!
+Now it’s time to learn how to hire, manage, and pay your workers.

 Once you’ve created and posted your first gig, you’ll be taken to the gig workers screen.
 From here you can see your gig applicants as well as a toggle bar that allows you to continue to show or hide your gig to new applicants.
 Closing your gig to new applicants can be beneficial once you’ve received a sufficient amount of applicants as it will prevent new worker application submissions.

 To review the workers who have applied to your gig, click on each individual worker card.
 You’ll be able to see any responses they have provided in the optional application questionnaire, as well as review other details in their profile, like their references, education, or work history.